-- Personalized one-on-one coaching by certified coaches - Worksheets & materials for creating a career plan or job search strategy - Career-related workshops and webinars - In-person and virtual networking opportunities
+- Personalized one-on-one coaching by certified coaches - > Worksheets & materials for creating a career plan or job search strategy - > Career-related workshops and webinars - > In-person and virtual networking opportunities

 Due to the rapid pace of change in business, students need to continuously nurture their careers so they can adapt to new roles quickly and confidently.
-While LFGSM does not offer job placement, we believe that by executing an effective job search strategy, networking and coaching support, students will be well prepared to take the next step in their career.
+While LFGSM does not offer job placement, our career services prepare students well to take the next step in their careers.